bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

     def plan_demo1d(detector_names, npts):
         # The parameter 'detector_names' is expected to receive a list of detector names.
-        #   DOES NOT WORK: references to objects will be passed
+        #   DOES NOT WORK: references to objects are passed to the plan
         <code implementing the plan>

     def plan_demo1e(detector_names: typing.List[str], npts):
         # The parameter 'detector_names' is expected to receive a list of detector names.
-        #   WORKS !!!
+        #   WORKS: names of detectors are passed without change
         <code implementing the plan>

 If the value ``"detector_names": ["det1", "det3"]`` is passed to the plan ``plan_demo1d``,